 ECON 265 Issues in Urban Economics This course is both an introduction to urban economics and an in-depth study of one current urban issue.
 We will examine why cities exist, where they develop, and how they grow and decline.
-We will also study the economic aspects of contemporary urban planning and development policy issues such as land use zoning, housing, traffic congestion, publicly vs. privately provided goods.Prerequisite: ECON-101
+We will also study the economic aspects of contemporary urban planning and development policy issues such as land use zoning, housing, traffic congestion, publicly vs. privately provided goods.Prerequisite: ECON-101 with a C- or better

 ECON 270 Labor Economics The aim of this course is to provide an understanding of how labor market function.
 The topics include labor supply and labor demand, wage determination, human capital and education, unemployment, discrimination, and labor mobility.
 By the end of the course, students should be able to understand the theoretical concepts and empirical tools used to analyze labor markets and related public policy issues.
-Prerequisite: ECON-101 and ECON-160
+Prerequisite: ECON-101 with a C- or better and ECON-160

-ECON/BUSN 275 Industrial Organization and Public Policy Industrial Organization studies the impact of market structure on strategy, conduct, and economic performance.
+ECON 275 Industrial Organization and Public Policy Industrial Organization studies the impact of market structure on strategy, conduct, and economic performance.
 This course will use industry studies to develop the theoretical framework of industrial organization, to examine economic problems related to different market structures, and to analyze public policy.
 We will spend a substantial amount of time on the history of individual industries.
 We will explore U.S. public policy towards industry, with an emphasis on antitrust.
-Prerequisite: ECON-101.
+Prerequisite: ECON-101 with a C- or better.
 Open to Junior and Senior Economics and Business majors and all Sophomore and First-Year students.
 Cross-listed with BUSN-275.

 ECON 280 Law and Economics Law and Economics studies the interaction between the legal system and the market system.
 It examines why law is necessary for markets to function and it uses economic principles to analyze laws.
 This course uses basic tools of economics to understand a variety of legal issues.
-Topics covered include property and contracts, civil vs. criminal law, antitrust, environmental regulation, and international trade policy and regulation.Prerequisite: ECON-101
+Topics covered include property and contracts, civil vs. criminal law, antitrust, environmental regulation, and international trade policy and regulation.Prerequisite: ECON-101 with a C- or better